Create a

 1. Focus on the employee experience (EX)

 View everything in HR through the lens of the leader, manager, or employee.
-Engage their input by proactively understanding their experiences, pain points, capabilities, and preferences in every aspect of their workflow and employee lifecycle.
+Engage them by proactively understanding their experiences, pain points, capabilities, and preferences across every aspect of their workflow and employee lifecycle.
 Seek to understand their impressions and opinions on how their work gets done, how they interact with business and HR systems and processes, how they are managed and developed, etc.

 2. Adopt agile methodologies

-Devised in the software development world, these involve a structured approach driven by customer collaboration, solutions devised rapidly by cross-functional teams, iterative delivery and testing of prototypes for feedback, and gaining end-user acceptance before completion.
+Devised in the software development world, these involve a structured approach driven by customer collaboration, rapid solutions developed by cross-functional teams, iterative delivery and testing of prototypes for feedback, and gaining end-user acceptance before completion.
 The application is for designing, developing, and pre-implementing any HR process, program, technology, practice, or policy.

 3. Simplify and optimize the technology infrastructure

-Establish ease-of-use and access for all technology platforms, focused on integrating systems and removing redundant log-ins and duplicative data input requirements.
+Establish ease of use and access across all technology platforms, focusing on integrating systems and eliminating redundant logins and duplicative data entry requirements.
 Provide access to high-value analytics, insights, and resources aligned with each individual’s function and role.

 4. Establish HR project team pools

-Create an internal consulting pool that can be leveraged to deploy to high-impact problem or opportunity areas.
-Resolve the issue of small HR teams with insufficient resources by having a pool of cross-functional experts to work on problems with integrated solutions (e.g., high turnover in a remote location, declining sales in a business unit, accessing skills in a competitive industry segment, etc.).
+Create an internal consulting pool that can be leveraged to address high-impact problems or opportunities.
+Resolve the issue of small HR teams with insufficient resources by having a pool of cross-functional experts to work on problems with integrated solutions (e.g., high turnover in a remote location, declining sales in a business unit, and accessing skills in a competitive industry segment).

 5. Create high-value data-driven insights